Medicare Advantage vs. Medicare Supplement Plans - Why We Recommend an Actual Supplement Over an Advantage Plan

 - Answer the Questions Truthfully.
-If you have to answer health questions on the Medicare supplement application, answer them truthfully.
+If you have to answer health questions on the Medigap application, answer them truthfully.
 The company checks your medical records, anyway.

 - Keep a Copy for Yourself.
 Whenever possible, keep a copy of your application for yourself.
 This always helps if there is a problem or question about something on the application.